jjti/go-spancheck/README.md

 ### Ignore check signatures

+The `span.SetStatus()` and `span.RecordError()` checks warn when there is:

+1. a path to return statement
+1. that returns an error
-The `span.SetStatus()` and `span.RecordError()` checks warn when there is a path to return statement, with an error, without a call (to `SetStatus`, or `RecordError`, respectively).
-But it's convenient to set spans' status and record errors from utility methods [[1](https://andydote.co.uk/2023/09/19/tracing-is-better/#step-2-wrap-the-errors)].
-To support that, the `ignore-*-check-signatures` settings can be used to ignore paths to return statements if that signature is present.
+1. without a call (to `SetStatus` or `RecordError`, respectively)

+But it's convenient to call `SetStatus` and `RecordError` from utility methods [[1](https://andydote.co.uk/2023/09/19/tracing-is-better/#step-2-wrap-the-errors)].
+To support that, the `ignore-*-check-signatures` settings will suppress warnings if the configured function is present in the path.

-For example, by default, the code below would have the warning shown:
+For example, by default, the code below would have warnings as shown:

 ```go
 func task(ctx context.Context) error {